 In Florida, it is illegal to possess any controlled substance unless you have a valid prescription from a licensed physician.
-If you have been arrested for drug possession, it is important to contact a skilled attorney as soon as possible.
+If you have been arrested for drug possession, it is important to contact a skilled drug crime attorney as soon as possible.

 Contact our drug possession lawyer in Pensacola today to schedule an initial consultation.

 Penalties for Drug Possession in Florida